emjun/tisane/README.md

 These relationships are used to construct an internal graph representation of variables and their relationships with one another.

+Internally, Tisane constructs a graph representing these relationships.
+Graph representation is useufl for inferring statistical models (next section).

+For example, the below graph represents the above relationships.
+Rectangular nodes are units.
+Elliptical nodes are measures and set-up variables.
+The colored node is the dependent variable in the query.The dotted edges connect units to their measures.
+The solid edges represent conceptual relationships, as labeled.
+> TODO: Add graph!

 ## Interactive query and compilation
 Analysts query the relationships they have specified (technically, the internal graph represenation) for a statistical model.
 For each query, analysts must specify (i) a dependent variable to explain using (ii) a set of independent variables.